t8js/react-router/README.md

 ## Route matching

-Routescape offers a simple and consistent way to render both components and prop values in a single manner (unlike component-, config-, or file-based approaches) based on the current location:
+In `@t8/react-router`, route-based rendering is similar to conditional rendering with the ternary operator `matchesRoutePattern ? x : y`, applicable to both components and prop values.
+This is a contrast to the disunity of the component-, config-, or file-based route matching which is typically only applicable to component rendering, while route-based prop values have to be handled differently.

 ```jsx
 import {useRoute} from '@t8/react-router';